-Welcome to the world of Solet Enusan!
+This month's world of Solet Enusan!
 This month's world showcase will look into /u/Bokai's world of Solet Enusan!

 When did you start building this world?

 I started building it in elementary school as a setting for a D&D game that never happened.
 So 20 or more years ago.